It is definitely possible to get pregnant if you have thyroid problems.

 These options are not necessarily a ‘cure’ for your thyroid disease, instead, they should always be combined with thyroid medication if that is something that you need to be on.

-These therapies are designed to help eliminate factors and variables which can be blocking your thyroid from functioning at 100%.
+These therapies are designed to help eliminate factors and variables that can be blocking your thyroid from functioning at 100%.

 Natural treatments that you can use to improve your thyroid include: